laboon/ebook/text/98_glossary_of_terms.md

 __Performance Threshold__: In __performance testing__, an absolutely minimal value for a given performance indicator for the system to be considered releasable.
 Contrast with __performance target__.

 __Threshold__: In __performance testing__, another term for __performance threshold__.

+__Real time__: The actual amount of time (the same kind of time as measured by a clock) taken for a process to perform some task.
+Also referred to as __wall clock time__.
+Not to be confused with "real-time system".

+__Wall clock time__: Another term for __real time__.

+__User time__: The amount of time that user code executes while a system performs a task.

+__System time__: The amount of time that kernel code executes while a system performs a task.

+__Total time__: The total amount of time that code (user or kernel) executes, without taking into account other factors (such as time spent waiting for input).
+Compare to __real time__.